-Scotland will be the final nation in the UK to ease these restrictions, with driving lessons resuming from Monday 24th August.
+Scotland will be the final nation in the UK to ease these restrictions, lessons will resume from Monday 26th April.

-In England, practical tests started on 22nd July.
-Wales are expecting to see tests return on 17th August.
+In England and Wales, practical tests will resume from the 22nd April.
+Practical tests in Scotland will resume from 6th May.
 Candidates and examiners must wear face coverings, unless they have a medical condition which prevents them from wearing one.
 Another change is that your driving instructor or supervising driver is not allowed to sit in the back during your test.
 Candidates are also advised not to arrive more than five minutes before their driving test appointment time.

 The Driver and Vehicle Standards Agency (DVSA) have a backlog to get through as all tests were cancelled during the lockdown.
 These candidates will have priority when rebooking a slot.
 So, if you didn’t book your test before the lockdown, it might be some time before you are able to.

-Theory tests are back up and running across the UK, with enhanced hygiene and social distancing measures in place at test centres.
+Theory tests in England and Wales will restart on the 12th April.
+Scotland will look to restart from 26th April.
+To keep you safe at the test centre there will be enhanced hygiene and social distancing measures in place.
 Face coverings should also be worn unless candidates have a valid reason that they are unable to wear one.